John Wayne is Roy Glennister and he’s co-owner of The Midas, the richest mine in Nome, Alaska, with his partner Al Dextry (Harry Carey).

 Turns out she’s right about that.
-Helen and her uncle are in cahoots with local gold commissioner McNamara (Randolph Scott), and their plan is to swindle Glennister and Dextry out of their gold mine.
+Helen and her uncle are in cahoots with local gold commissioner McNamara (Randolph Scott).
+Their plan is to swindle Glennister and Dextry out of their gold mine.

 Splendid version of the oft-filmed Rex Beach story about claim-jumping in the Alaskan gold fields at the turn of the 20th century.